HTW-Berlin-KI-Werkstatt/modules/ml_evaluation/ml_evaluation.md

 and allows to derive many different metrics explained in the following.

+In the following, we will go through several performance metrics for classification.
+There is also a great tutorial at [mlu-explain](https://mlu-explain.github.io/precision-recall/) worth reading.

 #### Accuracy

 The most common metric that people use (and fail to use properly) is accuracy: